LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/XBraid.rst

 ``arkode/arkode_xbraid.h`` which declares the needed function prototypes.

-The following is a skeleton of the user's main program (or calling program) for the integration of an ODE IVP using ARKStep with XBraid for parallel-in-time integration.
-Most steps are unchanged from the skeleton program presented in :numref:`ARKODE.Usage.ARKStep.Skeleton`.
+The following is a skeleton of the user's main program (or calling program) for the integration of an ODE IVP using ARKODE's ARKStep time-stepping module with XBraid for parallel-in-time integration.
+Most steps are unchanged from the skeleton program presented in :numref:`ARKODE.Usage.Skeleton`.
 New or updated steps are **bold**.

 #. **Initialize MPI**